omarroth/archive/README.md

 #### With Heroku

 Create a new Heroku app and point it to https://github.com/omarroth/archive on the branch "heroku", and trigger a manual deploy.
+You can do this by creating a Heroku account and visiting this link: https://dashboard.heroku.com/new?template=https://github.com/omarroth/archive/.

 Enable automatic deploys to receive the latest updates automatically.